robertkotcher/ubuntu-xfce-docker-image/readme.md

 ## Starting the project

+First, build the project. **It's important to note that you'll have to choose the architecture that you want to build for, especially if installing Zoom via .deb package**:

+`docker buildx build --platform linux/amd64 -t wheresmycookie/ubuntu-xfce:<tag> .`

+Make sure your docker engine is up to date to use buildx.

+Now run the image:

 `docker run -p 5901:5901 wheresmycookie/ubuntu-xfce`

+If you built for multiple architectures, you can specify: for example, `--platform linux/amd64`.
+Note that you may build/run the image for any architecture, but if installing zoom via the deb file you'll need to build/run for amd64.

 The default password is "password", but this can be configured via the dockerfile